-The center operates 30 international programs suited to the interests and needs of students and faculty in a wide variety of departments.
+The office operates more than 50 international programs suited to the interests and needs of students and faculty across all departments.
 It furnishes detailed information about SUNY Cortland programs and serves as a resource for many other opportunities abroad.

 B. International Students and Scholars